Ecliptia/moonlink.js/docs/content/index.md

 horizontal: true
 ---
 #title
-list of discord bot applications that use moonlink.js
+Discord Bots that Use and Trust Moonlink.js

 #description
-for dissemination purposes
+A showcase for our amazing community

 #content
 ::team-card-group